Yohannes-Habte/real-estate-app/README.md

 # real-estate-app

-## Add redux toolkit
+## Profle page

-## Add redux persist
+1. Profile page is not saving current logged in user.
-1. It is used to store data in the local storage
+2. This needs to be solved soon